Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

 The paper is organized as follows.
 In Section \ref{sec2}, we construct vortex rings of small cross-section by a Lyapunov--Schmidt reduction argument.
-In Section \ref{sec3}, we study the asymptotic behavior of vortex rings carefully as its cross-section shrinks, and prove the uniqueness result in Theorem \ref{thm2}.
-The nonlinear orbital stability for vortex rings of small cross-section is proved in Section \ref{sec4} based on variational method.
-In Appendix \ref{appA} and \ref{appB}, we discuss the symmetry and boundary shape of the cross-section.
-In Appendix \ref{appC}, we give several estimates for the local Pohozaev identity, which are used to prove uniqueness in Section \ref{sec3}.
+In Section \ref{sec3}, we expand the Stokes stream function of vortex ring near the scaled Rankine vortex, and prove the uniqueness result stated in Theorem \ref{thm2}.
+A revised Kelvin-Hicks formula is obtained as a byproduct in Proposition \ref{prop3-2}.
+Then the nonlinear orbital stability is proved in Section \ref{sec4} based on the uniqueness and variational method.
+In Appendix \ref{appA}, we use the method of moving planes to obtain the $z$-directional symmetry of the problem.
+The expansion for stream function is calculated in Appendix \ref{appB}, where we also give a precise description for the cross-section boundary.
+In Appendix \ref{appC}, a modified Pohozaev identity is established to derive delicate estimates for coefficients in the expansion, which is the key element in the proof of uniqueness in Section \ref{sec3}.